habx/lib-ts-template/README.md

-# Template for library creation
+# Template for typescript library creation